headzoo/etcdsh/README.md

 etcdsh v0.2
 ===========

-*This is still a work in progress, and right now only supports the commands cd, ls, get, and set.*
+*Aug 13th, 2014: This is still a work in progress, and right now only supports the commands cd, ls, get, and set.*

 A command line application that provides an interactive shell for the etcd server.